d0ugal/retrace/docs/index.md

 ### Limit the number of attempts

-By default retrace will retry 5 times, if you want to change that, pass in a new limit.
+By default retrace will retry **5 times**, if you want to change that, pass in a new limit.

 ```python
 import retrace